 Your child’s doctor will tell you how often to check their blood sugar levels, what the target numbers are, and what method is best for them.
-You can prick their finger or test another body part, or your child may have a special blood glucose meter.
+You can prick their finger or test another body part, or your child may have a special blood glucose meter or continuous glucose monitor.

 Kids don’t like needle pricks, but there are ways to make this easier:

 - Breathing exercises.
 Breathe deeply with them to help them relax.
 If they are calm, the pinch won’t be so bad.
 If you have a younger child, have them blow into a bubble wand.
 That’ll encourage them to exhale slowly and deeply.

 - Let them choose which finger to prick.
 Have them count down to zero with you so they know when they’ll feel the stick.